bringauto/fleet-management-http-api/docs/data_manipulation.md

 ### Post

 Requirements:
-- Unique ID.
+- A unique ID.
 - [Target Stop](#stop) of the Order must exist.
 - [Route](#route) referenced by the Order must exist.
 - [Car](#car) referenced by the Order must exist.

 Result:
-- Order is created.
+- An Order is created.

 ### Delete

 Requirements:
-- Unique ID.
+- A unique ID.

 Result:
 - The Order is deleted.